Peterhague/CI_MS1_De-Jong-Read/README.md

 <p>This means that the section is fully responsive for mobile and tablet, with smaller screens adopting a single column configuration, with the map beneath the directions.
 This has been fine-tuned
 via media queries so that the directions and the map are visible on a mobile's roughly 9:16 aspect ratio without the need to scroll.</p>

 <p>I chose the black, slightly opaque background, for consistency with the overall design philosophy mentioned above.
-I unrounded corners for this component, as that was a better fit as a frame for the map.</p>
+I chose unrounded corners for this component, as that was a better fit as a frame for the map.</p>

 <h5>User stories covered by this feature:</h5>
 <p>User story 1: as a potential stakeholder, I want to know where the firm is located.</p>